Biden fires Architect of the Capitol over alleged abuses

-WASHINGTON (AP) — President Joe Biden has fired the embattled Architect of the Capitol, Brett Blanton, following a scathing inspector general report on his personal and professional management and calls for his removal.
+WASHINGTON (AP) — President Joe Biden has fired embattled Architect of the Capitol Brett Blanton, who oversees the historic building that houses Congress and its expansive grounds, as pressure mounted for his removal following a scathing inspector general report of personal and management lapses.

 The White House said Monday that Blanton’s appointment was terminated.
-It comes as House Speaker Kevin McCarthy said Monday he’d lost confidence in Blanton’s ability to do the job.
+House Speaker Kevin McCarthy said Monday he’d lost confidence in Blanton’s ability to do the job.

 An inspector general report released last year found “administrative, ethical and policy violations” by Blanton, a Trump-era appointee, including that he abused his government vehicle and misrepresented himself as a law enforcement official.
 A House hearing last week unearthed new questions and criticisms — including that he was not at the Capitol on Jan.
 6, 2021, when it came under attack by former President Donald Trump’s supporters.